HL7/CDA-ccda/input/pagecontent/generalguidance.md

 CDA can be constrained through creating rules which provide the semantic and syntactic rules for representing data elements.
 The “templated CDA” approach uses a library of modular CDA template definitions.
 Templates can be reused across any number of CDA document types, as shown in the following figure.
 Each template meets a defined purpose.
 Templates are managed over time through versioning.
 A template version is a specific set of conformance constraints (rules) designed to meet the template’s purpose.
 <img src="templated-cda.png" style="float: none; display: block; margin-left: auto; margin-right: auto;" />

-The types of templates defined in this guide are Document, Section, Entry and Participation and other templates:
+The types of templates defined in this guide are Document, Section, Entry, and Participation and Other templates:

 * Document-level templates: These templates constrain fields in the CDA header, and define containment relationships to CDA sections.
 For example, a History and Physical document-level template might require that the patient’s name be present, and that the document contain a Physical Exam section.
 * Section-level templates: These templates constrain fields in the CDA section, and define containment relationships to CDA entries.
 For example, a Physical Exam section-level template might require that the section/code be fixed to a particular LOINC code, and that the section contains a Systolic Blood Pressure observation.